DataDog/documentation/content/en/logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose.md

 The following are key differences between using Amazon Data Firehose and CloudWatch log forwarding.

-- **Metadata and tagging**: Metadata such as Kubernetes namespace and container ID are accessible as structured attributes when sending logs with Amazon Data Firehose.
+- **Metadata and tagging**: Metadata, such as Kubernetes namespace and container ID, are accessible as structured attributes when sending logs with Amazon Data Firehose.

 - **AWS Costs**: AWS Costs may vary for individual use cases but Amazon Data Firehose ingestion is generally less expensive than comparable Cloudwatch Log ingestion.